-In answer to a suggestion that the matter be transmitted to the General Assembly, it was pointed out that, though undoubtedly this body was competent to deal with the problem, any action on its part would come too late to relieve the needs of the situation.
+In answer to a suggestion that the matter be transmitted to the Goneral Assembly, it was pointed out that, though undoubtedly this body was competent to deal with the problem, any action on its part would come too late to relieve the needs of the situation.
 The urgency of the matter, as attested even by Mr. Fletcher-Cooke, necessitated immediate action which only the Security Council was in a position to undertake.

 The Secretary stated that, in his opinion, there were two courses of action open to the Commission in this matter, which were not mutually exclusive.
-He stressed the gravity of the situation as regards the United Nations because it involved the possibility of starvation coning to a great number of people.
+He stressed the gravity of the situation as regards the United Nations because it involved the possibility of starvation coming to a great number of people.
 He suggested that the Commission could protect itself by placing the whole food problem on record in a special report to the Security Council without, however, shelving its responsibility, while simultaneously it continued its consultations with the Jewish Agency in order to ascertain what measures could be taken from that side to solve the problem.
 He remarked that in view of the Mandatory Power's answer contained in Informal Paper UK/93, negotiations on the subject with the Mandatory Power did not seem to hold much promise.
-He proposed that the Commission was still in a position to undertake towards the solution of the problem.
-He pointed out that, while all this matter would be treated in a special report to the Security Council and it would also be included in the Commission's report to the Special Session of the General.
-Assembly, there would be no time for any action to be taken by the latter.
+He proposed that the Commission's report to the Security Council should consist of an exposition of the food situation in Palestine and an enumeration of the limited steps that the Commission was still in a position to undertake towards the solution of the problem.
+He pointed out that, while all this matter would be treated in a special report to the Security Council and it would also be included in the Commission's report to the Special Session of the

+General Assembly, there would be no time for any action to be taken by the latter.
 He therefore suggested, in view of the urgency of the matter, that the Commission undertake immediate negotiations with the Jewish Agency while the special report to the Security Council was in the course of preparation.